CozyPenguin/ImageCA/CONTRIBUTING.md

 ## Requirements

-Follow the [install guide](INSTALL.md#Development) to set up your working environment.
+Follow the [install guide](INSTALL.md#Development) to set up your development environment.